meandavejustice/meandavejustice.github.com/resume.md

 working with Django/BackboneJS stack.

 #### JavaScript Engineer at [glider](https://glider.com) January 2013 - May 2013
-At Glider I helped rapidly build a front-end using Marionette BackboneJS.
-As well as helping to interview/on-board new hires.
+At Glider I helped rapidly build a front-end using Marionette BackboneJS as well as helping to interview/on-board new hires.
 Glider was launched and presented at Techcrunch Disrupt NY 2013.

 #### JavaScript Engineer at [Sprint.ly](https://sprint.ly/) January 2013 - January 2014
-At Sprint.ly I helped take the existing front-end from under 1% test coverage to well over 50%.
-Built out a Selenium Testing Suite in python.
-Implemented the reports view feature.
-Worked on cleaning up and adding more functionality to a plethora of existing components.
-Dramatically sped up the app by fixing rendering issues and adding more optimistic loading ui elements.
-Converted many outdated jQuery libraries into reusable modules.
-Helped to on-board new engineers.
+At Sprint.ly I helped take the existing front-end from under 1% test coverage to well over 50%, built out a Selenium Testing Suite in python, implemented the reports view feature, worked on cleaning up and adding more functionality to a plethora of existing components, dramatically sped up the app by fixing rendering issues and adding more optimistic loading ui elements, converted many outdated jQuery libraries into reusable modules, and helped to on-board new engineers.

 #### JavaScript Engineer at [QuickLeft](http://quickleft.com/) January 2014 - February 2014
 After the merger between Sprint.ly and Quickleft I helped to get Quickleft engineers familiar